Are there banks that will loan with bad credit?

 Other than the bank, your option to borrow funds comes from alternative lending companies.
 Depending on your financial situation, a certain type of loan can be more helpful to you.
 Alternative lenders have four types of loans for bad credit: personal loans, payday loans, vehicle title loans, and credit builder loans.

-This type of loan falls into two categories, which are secured and unsecured; understanding the difference between them is deeply important.
-In both cases, the loan is a lump sum coupled with a loan term in which you have to make monthly payments.
+Personal loans for bad credit fall into two categories, which are secured and unsecured; understanding the difference between them is deeply important.
+In both cases, the loan is a lump sum coupled with a loan term in which you must make monthly payments.
 People take out either type of personal loan to consolidate debt or make other significant purchases.

 Essentially, payday loans are small loans with brief terms.
 The loans are usually under $500 and have to be paid back by the next payday date.
 At the surface level, it seems like a seamless way to borrow.
 However, payday loans can have extremely high fees and interest rates.
 In fact, their interest rates are calculated to be more than 400% of the loan value.
 Because of this, payday loans can easily build up more debt than fix it and create a vicious cycle of borrowing that is hard to get out of.